iDEP-SDSU/idep/local-setup.md

 Set up iDEP locally
 ================

-1. (Optional) Download and install docker on your workstation
+1. (Optional) Download and install Docker on your workstation

 <https://docs.docker.com/get-docker/>

-2. Pull the docker image
+2. Pull the Docker image

 <!-- end list -->

-  - Download the latest version od the image
+  - Download the latest version of the image

 <!-- end list -->